Miao Y, Sun Z, Wang N (2015) Gateway Selection in MANET Based Integrated System: A Survey, ZTE Communications 1 (4) pp. 45-52 ZTE Communications

 against various uncertainties of network conditions as well as with different congestion control schemes.

-Vural S, Wang N, Bucknell P, Foster G, Tafazolli R, Muller J (2018) Dynamic Preamble Subset Allocation for RAN Slicing in 5G Networks IEEE Access
+Vural S, Wang N, Bucknell P, Foster G, Tafazolli R, Muller J (2018) Dynamic Preamble Subset Allocation for RAN Slicing in 5G Networks, IEEE Access 6 pp. 13015-13032 Institute of Electrical and Electronics Engineers (IEEE)

 The random access (RA) mechanism of Long Term